cliff-bohm/IEEE_SSCI_2025/README.md

 This work was run using the MABE (Modular Agent Based Evolver) framework.
 The two evolutionary envientments disscussed in the paper are included with the included MABE code (in code/Worlds).

+# Additional Data
+Additional data can be found in "ADDITIONAL_DATA".
+Image files as well as snapshot files that can be used to run analysis are avalible, organized by task (endlunds/nback) and replicate number (see "Replicating results" below for replication instructions).
+Results are shown for all perfect performers generated during experiments.

+# Replicating results

 # MABE Installation Guide

 ## Step 1: Ensure Required Components (you do not need to install MABE yet)